Ademolacode/Microsoft-SOC-Analyst-Portfolio/mini-projects/04-cross-domain-investigation/README.md

 The sign-in log entry shows error code 53003 — "Access has been blocked by Conditional Access policies."
 For David Book, the CA policy eventually blocked further access.
 But look at what that entry also shows: `Status: Failure`.
 The authentication itself was **successful**.
 Valid credentials were used.
 The CA policy was the last line of defence, and it held — but only after the attack had already progressed significantly.

 The sequence that matters:
-1. Phishing delivered — email domain
+1. Phishing delivered - email domain
-2. User clicks — email domain visibility ends
+2. User clicks - email domain visibility ends
-3. Credentials used to authenticate — identity domain, authentication succeeds
+3. Credentials used to authenticate - identity domain, authentication succeeds
-4. CA policy blocks further access — identity domain, too late for some activity
+4. CA policy blocks further access - identity domain, too late for some activity
-5. Endpoint activity had already occurred — endpoint domain
+5. Endpoint activity had already occurred - endpoint domain

 Without CA policy step, the attacker had full access.
-With it, they were eventually blocked.
-Neither outcome is as good as MFA preventing step 3 from succeeding in the first place.
+With it, they were eventually blocked, and neither outcome is as good as MFA preventing step 3 from succeeding in the first place.

 ---